 His dispute resolution practice includes approval hearings, civil litigation (especially with respect to contamination), mediation, negotiation and regulatory prosecutions and other proceedings, including with respect to the Environmental Protection Act, Ontario Water Resources Act, Pesticides Act, Canadian Environmental Protection Act, 1999, Fisheries Act and Nuclear Safety and Control Act.
 Michael often crafts or facilitates the crafting of a consensual resolution.
 In addition, Michael has also acted in a mediation or intermediary role to successfully resolve disputes.

-For existing operations, Michael provides regulatory advice on a broad range of environmental, health and safety issues, including with respect to inspections; investigations; liability assessments; climate change; contaminated sites; air, renewable energy, sewage and other approvals; and transportation, import and export of dangerous goods, nuclear substances, hazardous products and waste.
+For existing operations in a wide range of sectors, Michael provides regulatory advice on a broad range of environmental, health and safety issues, including with respect to inspections; investigations; liability assessments; climate change; contaminated sites; air, renewable energy, sewage and other approvals; and transportation, import and export of dangerous goods, nuclear substances, hazardous products and wastes.